-In this testimony before the State of Vermont Committee on Human Resources, Heather Hahn discusses proposed changes to Vermont's TANF program, and more generally, the "benefits cliff" and work incentives that participants experience as they strive for self-sufficiency.
-Hahn explains how the key policy levers - asset tests and the earned income disregard - reduce the benefits cliff and promote work.
+In this testimony before the State of Vermont House Committee on Human Resources, Heather Hahn discusses proposed changes to Vermont's TANF program, and more generally, the "benefits cliff" and work incentives that participants experience as they strive for self-sufficiency.
+Hahn explains how the key policy levers - asset tests and the earned income disregards - affect the benefits cliff and work incentives.
 She also places Vermont's Reach Up rules in the context of other states' TANF rules and discusses other important issues to consider in conjunction with changes in these rules.

 Overlapping Eligibility and Enrollment: Human Services and Health Programs Under the Affordable Care Act (Research Report)

 |Posted to Web: February 26, 2014||Publication Date: February 26, 2014|

 The Affordable Care Act (ACA) has created new opportunities for health and human services programs to integrate eligibility determination, enrollment, and retention.
 Using two large microsimulation models—the Transfer Income Model, Version 3, and the Health Insurance Policy Simulation Model—we find considerable overlaps between expanded eligibility for health coverage and current receipt of human services benefits, particularly with Earned Income Tax Credits, the Supplemental Nutrition Assistance Program, and the Low-Income Home Energy Assistance Program.
 In an appendix, we identify specific data sharing strategies that seek to increase participation, lower administrative costs, and prevent errors.

 Health Profession Opportunity Grants: Year Two Annual Report (2011-2012) (Research Report)

 |Posted to Web: February 18, 2014||Publication Date: December 01, 2013|